Easy To Use Dowel Jig

 #13.
 Corner (Brace) Joints

-Technically these are an add-on to a (preferrably) mortise and tenon joint, a corner joint is often created to help stabilize the joint used to hold two other 90-degree pieces of wood together..
+Technically these are an add-on to a (preferably) mortise and tenon joint, a corner joint is often created to help stabilize the joint used to hold two other 90-degree pieces of wood together.

 For example, an average kitchen table is 72″ or more long.
-And, with four corner (detachable) legs there is room for wobble.
-By using a corner table joint the triangle-theory of stabilization is created that reduces sway.
+And, with four corners (detachable) legs, there is room for wobble.
+Using a corner table joint creates the triangle theory of stabilization that reduces sway.

 How a Corner Table Joint Works

-Unlike other woodworking joints that may require a saw, jig or specialty tool this add-on joint is created by simply creating a 45-degree back cut angle on a properly sized piece of (typically) hardwood.
+Unlike other woodworking joints that may require a saw, jig, or specialty tool, this add-on joint is created by simply creating a 45-degree back cut angle on an appropriately sized piece of (typically) hardwood.

-Simply pre-drill holes with a pocket hole jig or brad point drill bit to prevent splitting and install.
+Pre-drill holes with a pocket hole jig or Brad point drill bit to prevent splitting and install.

 #14.
 Tongue and Groove Wood Joint

-A close cousin to the mortise and tenon joint, but with the twist that it is only two sided, the tongue and groove joint creates a strong hold by locking the wood together.
-But, as it is only secured on two sides there is less diagonal holding force than a true mortise and tenon.
+A close cousin to the mortise and tenon joint, but with the twist that it is only two-sided, the tongue and groove joint creates a firm hold by locking the wood together.
+But, as it is only secured on two sides, there is less diagonal holding force than a true mortise and tenon.

-While tongue and groove joints are typically most popular in paneling, a similar joint is often used in cabinet door construction to create door stiles and rails.
+While tongue and groove joints are typically most popular in paneling, a similar joint is often used to create door stiles and rails in cabinet door construction.

 #15.
 Half Overlap Joinery

-However, when it comes to needing to extending the length of two boards this joint offers a few structural improvements versus a butt-joint:
+However, when it comes to needing to extend the length of two boards, this joint offers a few structural improvements versus a butt-joint:

 Summary

-While its tempting to go with whats easiest, in woodworking one of the ways to keep things fresh and quality high is to continue to experience with woodworking joints until you master (almost) all of the ones discussed.
+While it’s tempting to go with what’s easiest in woodworking, one of the ways to keep things fresh and quality high is to continue to experience woodworking joints until you master (almost) all of the ones discussed.

 Eric has been a professional woodworker for over thirty years and has worked in small cabinet shops making everything from kitchen cabinets to hand-made furniture.
 Now working from a home woodworking shop Eric is sharing his passion for woodworking, tool advice and how-to knowledge from his Minnesota-based woodshop.